 Marketers are able to streamline and accelerate the sales process by removing sales-related time-consuming tasks.
 Engaging with consumers in a way that is compelling interesting, and aligned with their stage in the buyer journey efficiently moves them along the sales funnel and enables sales representatives to pursue leads within shorter sales cycles.

-For more about B2B sales and marketing, read our article on Why B2B Marketing Must Own the Post-Sales Relationship.
+For more about B2B sales and marketing, read our article on Why B2B Marketing Must Own the Post-Sales Relationship, or learn more about B2B marketing strategies here.